gatling/gatling/src/sphinx/advanced_tutorial.rst

 ================

 In the *browse* process we have a lot of repetition when iterating through the pages.
-We have four time the same request with a different query param value.
+We have four times the same request with a different query param value.
 Can we try to DRY this?

 First we will extract the repeated ``exec`` block in a function.
 Indeed, ``Simulation``\ s are plain Scala classes so we can use all the power of the language if needed::